micro-focus-idol-archive/java-hod-client/src/site/markdown/index.md

         "cats",
         params);

+## Library structure
+APIs can be found in the com.hp.autonomy.iod.client.api package.
+There is one package per category as seen in the IDOL OnDemand documentation.
+There is one service per API.

 ## Asynchronous requests
 For asynchronous actions the Retrofit service returns a JobId.
 We also provide a service which will track the status of the job IDs.